 Business Analysis Techniques – For New BAs

-If you are new to business analysis you can check out my article on What is business analysis exactly.
-Also check put the article on business analysis tools so you can know learn the techniques hear and couple them with the right tool.
+If you are new to the business analysis field, you can check out my article on what is business analysis.
+Also check out the article on business analysis tools.

 Side note: Don’t worry about mastering every technique in this list, it is a skill you will be continually refining throughout your business analyst career.